up220672/Quick-Trips-Docs/README.md

 ## Database Structure

-The QuickTrips database is organized into **collections** and **models**, each designed to store specific types of data.
+The QuickTrips database is organized into **collections** and **Schema**, each designed to store specific types of data.
 Below is an overview of the main components:

 ### Collections